portingle/classpathHell/README.md

 ### Restricting the gradle configuration scan

-Optionally specify "configurationsToScan" to restrict the scanning to defined configurations.
+It is *mandatory* to configure "configurationsToScan" to restrict the scanning to a defined set of configurations.

-By default all configurations are scanned.
+Without this setting then all configurations are scanned, but later versions of gradle object to this as apparently certain configurations cannot be enumerated.

+So make sure to fill this setting in as needed.

 ```groovy
 classpathHell {